 An informative and interactive workshop designed for service providers in order to understand the conceptual impact of the helping field on personal and professional selves.
 Skills, theories and practical applications will be explored and practiced on both an individual and organizational level.

 Adolescence is a time where impulsivity can lead to risky behaviours in the average teen.
-When impulsivity is added to mental health issues and/or troubling familial, peer, academic or cultural environments, the stage can be set for the increase of additional risk in the form of either suicidal thinking or behaviours, or self-harming behaviours that are not intended to be fatal.
+When impulsivity is added to mental health issues and/or troubling familial, peer, academic and/or cultural environments, the stage can be set for the increase of additional risk in the form of either suicidal thinking or behaviours, or self-harming behaviours that are not intended to be fatal.
 In spite of that, these behaviours frequently raise alarm bells in those associated or working with these youth, be they family members or friends, school personnel, counsellors or social service staff, as examples.

 This one-day workshop aims to help participants gain an understanding of the unique considerations of working with youth who are experiencing addiction issues.
 This workshop will explore how substance abuse can influence the developmental stages from adolescence to young adulthood.
 Through interactive learning modules and case studies, an overview of bio-psycho-social approaches to assessments, interventions and treatment modalities will be discussed.